taniyeahh7/SupervisednUnsupervised/README.md

 # SupervisednUnsupervised

-Jupyter notebooks with notes on supervised and unsupervised learning algorithms. majorly clustering algorithms exploration
+- Jupyter notebooks with notes on supervised and unsupervised learning algorithms.
+- Exploration of clustering algorithms majorly
-Contains information on dimesnionality reduction, clustering techniques and few supervised algorithms and a couple of tiny experiments for drawing insights.
+- Contains information on dimensionality reduction, clustering techniques and few supervised algorithms and a couple of tiny experiments for drawing insights.